-Cinema Scholars interviews Re: Uniting writer/director Laura Adkin as well as costars Bronwen Smith and Michelle Harrison at this year’s Austin Film Festival.
+Cinema Scholars revisits our interview with Re: Uniting writer/director Laura Adkin as well as costars Bronwen Smith and Michelle Harrison at this year’s Austin Film Festival.
+The ensemble drama will have its U.S. theatrical premiere starting Friday, May 31st, 2024, and will screen at LOOK Dine-In Cinemas in New York, Los Angeles, several locations in California, Arizona, Texas, and more.

 Introduction